 Want to play sports every semester?
 You can.
 Just join a UC Berkeley Intramural Sports team.
 You don’t even need to be recruited.

-Intramural Sports is a program through the Recreational Sports department, here on campus.
+Intramural Sports is a program through the Recreation & Wellbeing department, here on campus.
 Offering fifteen sports, three league types and three levels of competitiveness, IM Sports is available for all Rec Sports members, including any UC Berkeley student.

 But why would want to add yet another thing to your busy schedule?
 We’ll break it down for you.